obihughes/omega-planner/docs/planner.md

    - Use left/right handles
    - Minimum duration: 15 minutes

+5. **Scheduling Inbox/Unscheduled Tasks**
+   - Drag tasks from the "Inbox" section (in monthly view) or "Unscheduled" tasks (in daily view) directly onto the calendar to assign them a specific time.

 ## Best Practices
 1. Always check for task conflicts before placement
 2. Use the provided color palette for consistency